 Welcome to Declassified, a weekly humor column.

 Thanks for all of the entries.
-Here’s the very best from our postbag — there’s no prize besides for the present of laughter, which I feel we will all agree is way extra invaluable than money or booze.
+Here’s the perfect from our postbag — there’s no prize apart from the present of laughter, which I believe we will all agree is much extra worthwhile than money or booze.

 Paul Dallison is POLITICO‘s slot information editor.